 This course provides undergraduates with a research experience in the Laboratory for the Study of Child and Family Relationships (Director: Dr. Ken Rubin).
 Students will participate in a National Institute of Mental Health-funded study involving Dr. Andrea Chronis-Tuscano (PI; Psychology) and Drs.
 Rob Coplan (Carleton U., Canada), Lea Dougherty (UMCP, Psychology), Charissa Cheah (UMBC, Psychology), Paul Hastings (UC - Davis), and Ron Rapee (Macquarie U., Australia).
 This project examines early intervention programs for preschool children at-risk for social anxiety and social phobia, and their parents.
-Students in the Laboratory for the Study of Child and Family Relationships will be trained to code and collect observational data of the preschoolers in the their preschools and in the lab; students will also be trained to collect and code observational data of mother-child interaction in the lab.
+Students in the Laboratory for the Study of Child and Family Relationships will be trained to code and collect observational data of the preschoolers in the their preschools and in the lab; students will also be trained to collect and code observational data of parent-child interaction in the lab.
 Students may also be trained in the editing of physiological data including measures of autonomic and neuroendocrine functioning.

-In addition to gaining hands-on research experience working on the Preschool Shyness Study (https://sites.google.com/site/umdlittleturtles/umd-preschool-shyness-study), you will be exposed to theories, research, and methods pertaining to factors influencing social and emotional development.
-The course will include discussions of the roles of biological processes, temperament and personality, parenting and parent-child relationships, and peer relationships in the children's social and emotional development.
+In addition to gaining hands-on research experience working on the Preschool Shyness Study (https://sites.google.com/site/umdlittleturtles/umd-preschool-shyness-study), you will be exposed to theories, research, and methods pertaining to the study of children's play and the factors influencing the demonstration of different forms (and functions) of play during the period of early childhood.
+The course will include discussions of the roles of biological processes, temperament and personality, cognitive and social-cognitive processes, parenting and parent-child relationships, and peer relationships in the young children's development of play behaviors.
+Most notably, the class will discuss the definition of play ... a topic that has garnished a great deal of attention for centuries!